Chart Color Schemes

 Parkwood is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Parkwood, as per the latest Census evaluation, 90.7% of dwellings were houses, with the remaining 9.3% comprising semi-detached homes, apartments, and other types of dwellings.
-This is in contrast to Non-Metro Qld's figures, which showed 76.4% houses and 23.6% other dwellings.
+In Parkwood, as per the latest Census, 90.7% of dwellings were houses, with the remaining 9.3% comprising semi-detached homes, apartments, and other types.
+This differs from Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
 Home ownership in Parkwood stood at 27.7%, with mortgaged properties accounting for 41.9% and rented dwellings making up 30.4%.
-The median monthly mortgage repayment in the area was $1,894, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in Parkwood was recorded at $538, compared to Non-Metro Qld's $345.
-Nationally, Parkwood's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $1,894, exceeding Regional Queensland's average of $1,655.
+Weekly rent in Parkwood was recorded at $538, compared to Regional Queensland's $345.
+Nationally, Parkwood's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing